zeecitizen/embedded-jetty-jsp/README.md

 Problem: Only one user could be registered because we were storing only a single variable in the session.

-Solution: Decided to use a Hashmap to register multiple-users.
+Solution: Decided to use a Hashtable to store multiple-users.
 Wrote LoginUtil and HashUtil classes to assist in this.
 The LoginUtil class follows the singleton pattern exposing a getInstance() method.
+The HashUtil class uses import javax.crypto.spec.PBEKeySpec to hash the password with a salt.
+We use the SerializeUtil class written by me to serialize and store the Hashtable to a file.

 ----------------